gillibrand/expand-selection-to-function-js/README.md

 A command to expand the current selection to the enclosing JavaScript function.
 This works with named and anonymous functions.

 Each time this command runs it will expand farther out.
-For anonymous functions, the local variable or property name that refers to the function can also be selected.
+For anonymous functions, the local variable or property name that refer to the function can also be selected.
 For example, expanding from the `alert` line below will first select the anonymous function (as represented with the «angle quotes»):

     var foobar = «function() {
         alert('Example!')